2007 Malé bombing: Suspects

 Within 48 hours, 12 suspects—ten Maldivian nationals and two foreigners—were arrested by police.

 On October 3 at a police press conference, an assistant commissioner of police gave reporters information on two of the suspects:

-Ahmed Naseer from Kanduhulhudhoo, Gaafu Alif Atoll, and Moosa Inas from Kalhaidoo, Laamu Atoll.
+Ahmed Naseer from Kanduhulhudhoo, Gaafu Alifu Atoll, and Moosa Inas from Kalhaidoo, Laamu Atoll.
 Both are Maldivian natives in their early twenties.

 Mosque standoff

-A standoff occurred when Maldivan authorities investigating the explosion attempted to enter the Dar-al-Khuir mosque on the island of Himandhoo.
+A standoff occurred when Maldivian authorities investigating the explosion attempted to enter the Dar-al-Khuir mosque on the island of Himandhoo.
 A 40-hour standoff ensued between authorities and male congregants, ending in the arrest of 60 men and boys, and injuries to 30 police, including one whose hand was chopped off.

 Sentences

 In December, three men were sentenced to 15 years in jail after they confessed to the bombing.
 Minivan Daily reported on 18 August 2010 that two of those imprisoned, Ahmed Naseer and Mohamed Sobah, had their sentences changed from incarceration to three-year suspended sentences under observation.

-Indian Newspaper The Week reported that charities that served as fronts for Pakistani terrorist groups like Lashkar e Toiba used disaster relief missions to tsunami torn Maldives as an opportunity to recruit potential jihadists.
+Indian Newspaper The Week reported that charities that served as fronts for Pakistani terrorist groups like Lashkar-e-Taiba used disaster relief missions to tsunami torn Maldives as an opportunity to recruit potential jihadists.

-They reported two prime suspect in the bombing, Mohamed Sobah and Ahmed Naseer, were set free in August 2010, although the deputy commissioner of the Maldives police, Ahmad Muneer, thought they were an internal security risk, and dangerous to Maldivian society.
+They reported two prime suspects in the bombing, Mohamed Sobah and Ahmed Naseer, were set free in August 2010, although the deputy commissioner of the Maldives Police, Ahmad Muneer, thought they were an internal security risk, and dangerous to Maldivian society.